maryamade/ALX2_SWD6_G1_Group3/README.md

 ## This is Group 3 Team Depi Graduation Project Files.

-- Manual Testing
+- Manual Testing for OpenCart Website
-- Api Testing .JSON File
+- Api Testing .JSON File for simple-books-api.glitch.me Website
-- Automation Project [Simple] not using assert or Dashboard Report
+- Automation Project [Simple] not using assert or Dashboard Report For DemoBlaze Website
-- Automation Project [Advanced] Using SoftAssert and Html Dashboard Report
+- Automation Project [Advanced] Using SoftAssert and Html Dashboard Report For DemoBlaze Website
 - Presention Link

 ## Group3 Names